michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 ![image](https://user-images.githubusercontent.com/3724718/51728892-78979180-2037-11e9-8c4e-1578ca7302b5.png)

 The Layouts tab defines the basic settings that control how the data is arranged on the panel.
 The Horizontal checkbox switches the bar orientation from vertical to horizontal.
-This affects
+As the chart(s) rotate, the axis and labels rotate with them - hence the use of neutral terms for the axis as 'High' and 'Low' rather than Le